lvzhineng/Project-assignments/README.md

 # Project-assignments
-This is a samll C++ project.Through linked lists to creater a phone number book.
+This is my project assignments for C++ courses.Based on my current level of code, the program has many bugs.So if have time,welcome to find it.